MikeBib/osTicket-Configuration/README.md

 STEP 3 - SETTING UP USERS AND AGENTS
 </p>
 <br />
 In the users tab a few agents have been created to populate this project.
-In EX 3A John Doe has been created along with his employee information, access, permissions, and teams.
+In EXAMPLE 3A John Doe has been created along with his employee information, access, permissions, and teams.
 </p>
 <br />
 EXAMPLE 3A